DeclanChidlow/vale.rocks/src/posts/why-write.md

 section: Essay
 ---

-"Why do you write?" is a question I seem to get asked a lot, but one that I struggle to answer.
+'Why do you write?' is a question I seem to get asked a lot, but one that I've historically struggled to answer.
 I have never had an answer I'm happy with because I haven't previously written an explanation on why I write; hence this post.

 Writing isn't a thing I do for the sake of it.
 It is an itch, a compulsion, a joy.
 A desire to output -- to share ideas.
 To spread my mind on the page for consumption and inspection.
-I am inspired when I read and inclined to add my own voice to the conversation, to contribute my thoughts to the collective pool.
+I am inspired when I read and inclined to add my own voice to conversation -- to contribute my thoughts to the collective pool.

 Writing is part of being able to communicate thoughts, which is a fundamental building block towards most work and intellectual activities.
 This post intends to cover not only why I write, but also to an extent why I prefer writing to other mediums.

 ## Forming Thought

-> "Writing is refined thinking." \
+> Writing is refined thinking. \
 > — Stephen King

 If there is any one reason I write, it is summed up by the quote above.
 I think better and more clearly on and about a topic when I write about it.
 Specifically, to write cohesively forces me to untangle the erratic thoughts sprinting around my head into a clear linear thread.